jbaird42/PythonFavRepo/README.md

 ------------

-If you would like to keep the Mysql DB container alive and run the tests multiple times then run the following commands:
+If you would like to keep the Mysql DB container alive and run the tests multiple times then run the following commands (from the project root directory):

 `docker-compose -f docker-compose-test.yaml up --build`